chenhui2016/PTT/README.md

 # PTT
-Once the paper is accepted, we will immediately publish the source code.
+We will release the source code soon.